Iguazú Falls: Iguazú National Park (Argentina)

 The staircase character of the falls consists of a two-step waterfall formed by three layers of basalt.
 The steps are 35 and 40 m (115 and 131 ft) in height.

-Numerous islands along the 2.7-km-long (1.7 mi) edge divide the falls into many separate waterfalls and cataracts, varying between 60 and 82 m (197 and 269 ft) high.
+Numerous islands along the 2.7 km (1.7 mi) edge divide the falls into many separate waterfalls and cataracts, varying between 60 and 82 m (197 and 269 ft) high.
 The number of these smaller waterfalls fluctuates from 150 to 300, depending on the water level.
 About half of the river's flow falls into a long and narrow chasm called the Devil's Throat

-To the left of this canyon, another part of the river forms 160-200 individual falls, which merge into a single front during flood stage.
+To the left of this canyon, another part of the river forms 160 - 200 individual falls, which merge into a single front during the flood stage.
 San Martín, Adam and Eva, Penoni, and Bergano are the most significant falls.